 Driving along the curvy, country roads of Glen Spey and boom, Howard and I saw this amazing wooden church that immediately took us to back to our Eastern Europe travels.
 The St. Volodymyr Ukrainian Catholic Church certainly made us do a U-turn and come back.
 We loved admiring the grand architecture.

 Due to the influx of Ukrainians in Glen Spey, the area is often referred to as “Little Ukraine” because it reminded them of their country.
 Minutes down the road was a second impressive church, the 1918 Ukranian Orthodox Church.

-While in town, visit Morgan Outdoors (a great outfitter), Main Street Farm (upscale market, grocery, coffee shop, and cafe), Willow and Brown (apparel, jewelry, gifts, pottery) and the Catskill Brewery.
+While in town, visit Morgan Outdoors (a great outfitter), Main Street Farm (upscale market, grocery, coffee shop, and cafe), and the Catskill Brewery.
 You may even run into actress Debra Winger, who calls Livingston Manor home.

 I nearly croaked at the sheer size when we pulled up to the mammoth property known as Resorts World Catskills in the heart of the Catskill region.
 This 18-story 7 billion dollar luxury casino offers 100,000 square feet of gaming action (2150 slot machines and 150 table games), as well as 10 onsite bars and restaurants.
 A 2,500 seat Epicenter entertainment complex offers year-round musical performances.
 A portion of the casino is dedicated to Chinese-themed table, card, and dice games.